rifqihz/Learning/Linux.md

 # :bookmark_tabs: Linux Basic Command Line Cheatsheet

 ## :information_source: Getting Command Information
-  Knowing how to get information about a command is so important and very useful for learning how a command works.
+  Knowing how to get information about a command is so important and very useful if we are working in the terminal.
 Most command have a ```--help``` option which print a description and short message about how to run the command.
 #### Format :
 ```bash